kojiishi/snap-height/README.md

 Is the equal spacing correct?
 Should we distribute spaces according to the ascent/descent ratio?
 Should we switch between `line` and `baseline` by even/odd RLH?
-The example in `rlh` section is from [monotype blog](http://typecast.com/blog/4-simple-steps-to-vertical-rhythm), it looks like adding spaces equally.
+The example in `rlh` section
+looks like adding spaces equally.

 ## Interruptions